The Roots of Anti-Trans Violence

 Political Climate

-New York’s reputation as a “liberal safe haven” often leads advocates and activists to ignore the prevalence of transphobic hate violence throughout the state.
-Even in the wake of numerous bills claiming to improve conditions for trans and non-binary New Yorkers, the community has been regularly targeted both by civilians and law enforcement.
+New York’s reputation as a “liberal safe haven” often leads advocates and activists to ignore the prevalence of transphobic violence throughout the state.
+Even in the wake of numerous bills claiming to improve conditions for trans and nonbinary New Yorkers, the community has been regularly targeted both by civilians and law enforcement.

 In 2017, NYPD continued to arrest sex workers even after pledging to instead target traffickers.
 In 2018, among a surge in loitering arrests that largely impacted undocumented immigrants, police targeted and arrested a 23-year-old trans woman for allegedly engaging in sex work.